kevin-mau/robo_advisor/README.md

 ## Overview

-In this project, we will build a Robo Advisor using Amazon Lex and Amazon Lambda.
+In this project we will build a Robo Advisor using Amazon Lex and Amazon Lambda.
+Below are the action items we take to build the Robo Advisor.

   * Configure the initial robo advisor

   * Build and test the robo advisor

   * Enhance the robo advisor with an Amazon Lambda function

 ## Process